peak-ai/platform-global-images/workflow/r/barebones/v1/README.md

 # workflow-r-barebones-v1
 This is the smallest R image that allows users to run workflows.
+This contains the minimal set of packages installed that allows users to make the most of workflows.

 ## Image Details
 ### Base Image
-This image uses `r-base:4.2.0` as its base which is maintained by [the Rocker Community](https://github.com/rocker-org/rocker).
+This image uses [r-base:4.2.0](https://hub.docker.com/layers/r-base/library/r-base/4.2.0/images/sha256-42c5988e209690d334d3d0117bbabd932a33106f726603642a8612b584de8644?context=explore) as its base which is maintained by [the Rocker Community](https://github.com/rocker-org/rocker).

 ### OS and other basic details
 ```